 We searched long and hard for a suitable opportunity worth spending the next decade of our lives on.
 During our conversations, it became clear that we wanted to be a part of the consumer brand revolution happening in the country right now.

-The background Utkarsh has been spotting trends in shoes for a while now, and we decided to take a closer look at the industry.
+Utkarsh has been spotting trends in shoes for a while now, and we decided to take a closer look at the industry.

 At first glance, footwear appeared to be an extremely cluttered market with multiple incumbent brands and lots of choices.